lguzzi/DQMPlotter/README.md

 *work in progress*
+currently requires root<=6.30 due to a bug (?) caused by the custom python classes which inherit from ROOT classes

 plot DQM files.
 The code will try to drive away from a single-script approach to a class-based approach, but this is a work in progress.